 - *Sc in next 2 sts, sc 2 tog * repeat 6 times (18 sts)

 - Now start stuffing your ball, before the entrance gets too small!

 - *Sc in next st, sc 2 tog* Repeat 6 times.
 (12 sts)

 - Add a little more stuffing.
 Make sure it is very firmly stuffed!

 - Using a tapestry needle weave the tail through those final 6 sts, then pull tight to close the opening.
 Weave in the end of the tail.

-If you plan to make a huge ball, you will need to crochet more increasing rounds at the beginning, and then obviously more decreasing rounds at the end.
+If you plan to make a huge ball, you will need to crochet more increasing rounds at the beginning, and then obviously more decreasing crochet rounds at the end.

-Crochet Magic Ring - In Conclusion
+Crochet Magic Ring Technique - In Conclusion

-It seems that a lot of crocheters, even experienced ones, are intimidated by this magic ring technique.
+It seems that a lot of crocheters, even experienced ones, are intimidated by this crochet magic circle technique.
 I am one of those people!
 It took me years to summon up the courage to try this mystical magic circle.
 And once I did, I wondered why it had taken me so long!
 If you just follow it step by step it is really quite easy.
 So now you can go out and test your new skill to make the soft ball explained above, or a stuffed animal or a hat using the crochet magic ring to give it a really professional look, and a neat finish!